Computer model locks in Falcons vs. Cardinals picks, score prediction

 Two struggling teams just looking for the season to come to a close meet up in the desert in Week 16 when the Arizona Cardinals host the Atlanta Falcons.
 The Cardinals have been the odd man out in a loaded NFC West with a 3-11 record while losing six in a row.
 The Falcons are just 5-9 after entering the year with postseason aspirations after nearly stealing the NFC South late last season.
 Additionally, Atlanta won't reap the rewards of its disastrous year as the Los Angeles Rams own the Falcons' first-round pick this season.

 Kickoff from the State Farm Stadium is set for 4:05 p.m.
 ET.
-The Falcons are 2.5-point road favorites per the latest Falcons vs. Cardinals odds from DraftKings while the over/under for total points scored is 47.5.
+The Falcons are three-point road favorites per the latest Falcons vs. Cardinals odds from DraftKings, while the over/under for total points scored is 48.5.
 Before making any Falcons vs. Cardinals picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Falcons vs. Cardinals on Sunday